kafka, partitioning, distributed-systems, architecture, performance, scalability

 Round-Robin Partitioning

-When no key is provided, Kafka uses round-robin distribution (or a sticky partitioner in newer versions).
-Messages are distributed evenly across all available partitions.
+When no key is provided (null key), Kafka 2.4+ uses a sticky partitioner by default.
+Instead of true round-robin, the sticky partitioner batches multiple messages to the same partition before switching, which improves throughput by enabling better batching and compression.
+Messages are still distributed evenly across partitions over time, but with better performance characteristics.
 This strategy maximizes throughput and ensures balanced load distribution but provides no ordering guarantees.

 Custom Partitioners